Scholarships and prizes

 - Dean's scholarships are prestigious faculty scholarships for top-performing ATAR students.

 - Cooperative scholarships are sponsored by industry and combine financial benefits with the possibility of valuable industry placement.
 UTS offers cooperative scholarships in these courses: Bachelor of Accounting, Bachelor of Information Technology, Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice.

 UTS provides a number of scholarships for Aboriginal and Torres Strait Islander students each year.
 Scholarships are generally awarded on academic merit or a combination of academic merit and financial disadvantage.
 UTS offers scholarships for both commencing and continuing Indigenous students in undergraduate, postgraduate coursework and postgraduate research studies.
-Jumbunna Indigenous House of Learning disseminates information about all opportunities fortnightly via the Jumbunna Student Inbrief, and Jumbunna Student Services Officers are available to assist with the preparation of scholarship applications.
+The Jumbunna Institute for Indigenous Education and Research disseminates information about opportunities and assists with preparing scholarship applications.

 Students applying for admission to a higher degree by research can apply for a postgraduate research scholarship.
 These scholarships are usually paid on a fortnightly basis and are provided to assist with general living costs during the life of the scholarship.